thanos-io/thanos/docs/proposals-accepted/202301-distributed-query-execution.md

 The key advantage of distributed execution is the fact that the number of series is drastically reduced when a query contains an aggregation operator (`sum`, `group`, `max`, etc..).
 Most (if not all) high cardinality PromQL queries are in-fact aggregations since users will struggle to sensibly visualise more than a handful of series.

-We therefore propose an execution mode that allows running a Thanos Querier in a mode where it transforms a query in a manner where subqueries can be delegated to independent Queriers, and a central aggregation that is then executed locally on the result of all subqueries.
+We therefore propose an execution model that allows running a Thanos Querier in a mode where it transforms a query to subqueries which are delegated to independent Queriers, and a central aggregation that is executed locally on the result of all subqueries.
 A simple example of this transformation is a `sum(rate(metric[2m]))` expression which can be transformed as

 ```
 sum(